eboreum/exceptional/script/README.source.md

 %run "script/misc/readme/exception-message-generation/example-5-making-object-descriptions-verbose-using-caster.php"%
 ```

-Notice how we now get useful information from the above object, its ID being 42 (and argument `$b` is 7).
+Notice how we now get useful information from the above object, its ID being 42 (and argument `$a` is 7).

 You must use `$this` as the argument in the `makeFailureInMethodMessage` call (and **not** `static::class`) for the above to work.